+Though it was launched 44 years ago and is over 14 billion miles away from Earth, this space probe continues to send critical information and data back to Earth even as it floats through the void between our solar system and the next.
+This article was originally published at Salon.
 Stunning new video reveals Solar Orbiter's view of Earth, Mars, and Venus.
 For nearly a year, a small spacecraft has been making its way toward the Sun in order to capture the closest images of our host star ever taken.

+A Japanese spacecraft touched down on asteroid Ryugu, quickly snatched a piece of the space rock and fled the scene.
 The solar minimum: A reasonable explanation based on science (not hysteria) The Sun is a busy star.

 This fiery ball of hot gas goes through periods of violent eruptions and magnetic explosions that send flashes of radiation into space.
 But every now and then, even the Sun needs to chill.
 Our host star is currently in its downtime mode, a period known as solar minimum.
 However, this current lack of activity from the Sun has some worried that it will lead to a dark, cold summer with possible famine, war — and even volcanoes.
 So, what exactly is a solar minimum?
 The Earth's Rotation Is Breathtakingly Captured In This Time Lapse Of The Milky Way.
 Something Big Just Slammed Into Jupiter.
 Caged gas blanket may explain why Pluto’s oceans are liquid.
 Something Weird Is Going on With New Horizons' Next Target.
 Early Returns from Bennu.
 The science return from OSIRIS-REx has been surprisingly swift as the spacecraft returns data on near-Earth asteroid 101955 Bennu.

 We’re aided here by the timing, as early results are being discussed at the ongoing conference of the American Geophysical Union (AGU) in Washington, DC.
 The imagery we’ve received of Bennu’s surface has scientists buzzing.
 Thus Humberto Campins (University of Central Florida) a member of the OSIRIS-REx Science Team, who notes the comparison between what we see now and the Arecibo radar imagery in the late 1990s: “The images are spectacular and spot on, what we expected thanks to predictions made with the instrumentation at the Arecibo Observatory in the late 90s and early 2000s.
 We will spend a year and a half mapping Bennu and have to wait until mid 2020 [when] we collect the sample, but it is pretty amazing to actually see it now.
 6 Strange Facts about the Interstellar Visitor 'Oumuamua.

 The experience was similar to having a surprise guest for dinner show up from another country.
 By examining this guest, we can learn about the culture of that country without the need to travel there—a good thing in this case, given that it would take us a hundred thousand years to visit even the nearest star using conventional chemical rockets.
 Surprisingly, our first interstellar guest appeared to be weird and unlike anything we have seen before.
 By the time we realized it, the guest was already out the door with its image fading into the dark street, so we did not have a chance to get a second look at its mysterious qualities.